 Scores fall into one of three categories:

-- Any student whose composite score falls below 85 will not qualify for the Accelerated Math Pathway.
+- Any student whose composite score falls below 85.5 will not qualify for the compacted course.
 Our ultimate goal is to have children succeed in math.
-Placing an unprepared student in this course, with its rapid pace and high level of difficulty, could adversely affect a child’s attitude toward math as well as the child’s perception of his or her ability to be successful in math.
+Placing an unprepared student in this course, with its rapid pace and high level of difficulty, could adversely affect a child’s attitude toward math as well as the child’s perception of their ability to be successful in math.
 None of us want that outcome.
-We want to reassure you that even though your child does not take the compacted course in Grade 7, he or she will still have an opportunity to reach the Calculus math course as a senior, if desired.
+We want to reassure you that even though your child does not qualify for the AMP in Grade 7, there will still be ample opportunity to reach all high school mathematics course options by the senior year.
 We anticipate that APS will continue to offer a summer program in Algebra and Geometry.
-There is also the opportunity to take two math courses concurrently as a sophomore.
+There is also the opportunity to take two math courses concurrently in sophomore year.

-- Any student whose composite score is 90 or above is eligible to participate in the Accelerated Math Pathway in Grade 7.
+- Any student whose composite score is 89.5 or above is eligible to participate in the Accelerated Math Pathway for grade 7.
 Please note that this is only a recommendation.
 You as the parent have the ultimate decision as to whether or not your child participates.
 The pace of the class is very fast, so students should be able to grasp topics quickly and work independently.
 This opportunity begins with summer work that will be reviewed during the first week of school.
 We strongly urge you to have a frank conversation with your child about the pace and rigor of the course.
 It may be that your student plans to focus on extracurricular or other activities next year and will not have the time needed to meet the homework/project expectations of this particular course.
 Regardless of eligibility, your child’s circumstances and temperament should be kept in mind when making the decision about participation.
-As noted above in category 1, if your child chooses to not enroll in the Accelerated Math Pathway, there will still be ample opportunity to reach Calculus by the senior year.
+As noted above in category 1, if your child chooses to not enroll in the AMP, there will still be ample opportunity to reach all high school mathematics course options by the senior year.

-- Any student with a composite score between 85 and 90 falls into the “too close to call” category.
-As educators, we believe the decision of whether or not the student should participate in the compacted course is best made by the parent in consultation with his or her teacher.
-If you believe that your child has the necessary academic and study skills—as well as the time and temperament—to be successful, then he/she will be placed in the course.
+- Any student with a composite score between 85.5 and 89.5 does not inherently qualify for the accelerated program.
+However, as educators, we believe the decision of whether or not the student should participate in the compacted course is best made by the parent in consultation with their teacher.
+If you believe that your child has the necessary academic and study skills—as well as the time and temperament—to be successful, then we are providing you the option to choose to place your child in the course.
 We will do our best to provide adequate support throughout the year, but please keep in mind that the student will need to assume responsibility for maintaining pace with the rest of the class.
-As noted above in category 1, if your child chooses to not enroll in the Accelerated Math Pathway, there will still be ample opportunity to reach Calculus by the senior year.
+As noted above in category 1, if your child chooses to not enroll in the AMP, there will still be ample opportunity to reach all high school mathematics course options by the senior year.